Mohammed-siddiq/Page-Rank-In-Spark/README.md

     - Node links are generated between the co-authors and the venues (bi-directional graph is considered).
     - Every link in the graph is given am initial probability (Initial page rank).
     - These links are cached since page rank runs on the basis of these links and every worker/task needs access to it.
 - Page rank is applied iteratively over the nodes/links in the graph.
 The damping/teleportation factor is considered to be 0.15.
+[Refer to this link for more details on page rank in the spark ]()
 - After the algorithm stabilizes the page rank values, the ranked nodes are sorted based on the page rank values.
 - The authors and venues are filtered out accordingly based on their ranks.